 What's on Disney+?

-- Disney+ will be streaming in Australia from November 19th.
+- Disney+ has been available for streaming in Australia since November 19th 2019.

 - So what's on it, exactly?